gsinghjay/zodiac-engine/memory-bank/progress.md

 ## 3. Current Status

+- **SVG Conversion Implementation Complete**: Successfully implemented SVG to PNG, PDF, and JPEG conversion for chart downloads using CairoSVG and Pillow libraries, with support for CSS variables and configurable DPI.
 - **HTMX Implementation Complete**: Successfully integrated HTMX to provide dynamic interactions without heavy JavaScript, enhancing the user experience with real-time updates.
 - **Bootstrap Implementation Complete**: Successfully migrated the web interface from custom CSS to Bootstrap for improved responsiveness and consistency.
 - **Dedicated Chart Details Page Added**: Implemented a dedicated page for chart viewing with download options and share functionality.